soumyej102/Carcinikos/README.md

 Building an application that can help in the early diagnosis of lung cancer and prostate gland cancer in men.

 ### Data:
 The data folder only contains a part of images used.
-Please do keep the same in mind before proposing any changes justified by the accuracy of the model using these images.
+Please do keep the same in mind before proposing any changes justified by the accuracy of your proposed model using these images.